DAZN is Europe’s largest digital live sports broadcaster, streaming rights from the NFL to Serie A. It has 20 million paid subscribers globally.

 Freemium

-New users didn't understand why they needed to provide an email address to watch free content
+New users may not understand why they needed to provide an email address to watch free content

-The existing sign-up language created hesitation – users assumed "sign up" meant paying for something
+The existing sign-up language created hesitation – users assumed "sign up" could mean paying for something

-With limited free content available, the proposition needed to work harder to demonstrate value and encourage registration
+With limited free content available, the proposition needed to work hard to demonstrate value, ensure clarity about what content was free and what wasn’t, and encourage registration.

 NFL Game Pass

-NFL Game Pass subscribers were being migrated to DAZN, a platform they hadn't chosen – we needed to mitigate complaints about this, and provide reassurance the experience they knew was still there
+NFL Game Pass subscribers were being migrated to DAZN.
+We knew that they would not be happy about this – they would have to learn how to use a new platform they hadn't chosen.
+We needed to mitigate complaints about this, and provide reassurance the experience they knew was still there

 Two brands with distinct voices needed to coexist across the same sign-up journey without either feeling diluted